-This 8 week full-time clinical internship provides students opportunity to practice and gain further experience in content areas of advanced orthopedics, neurological rehabilitation, pediatrics, manual therapy, cardiac rehabilitation, rural or burn/wound therapy.
-The student should be near entry-level at the conclusion of this internship.
+This 8 week full-time clinical experience provides students the opportunity to practice and gain further experience in content areas of orthopedics, neurological rehabilitation, pediatrics, manual therapy, cardiac rehabilitation, acute care inpatient, rural or burn/wound therapy.
+The student should be nearing entry-level at the conclusion of this internship.
 6 semester credits

-Second Year: July/August
+Second Year: July/August Session